/execute-plan-sdlc — Plan Execution Orchestrator

 Guardrail Enforcement

-When execution guardrails are configured in .claude/sdlc.json under execute.guardrails[], this skill enforces them at runtime to prevent drift between plan acceptance and execution.
+When execution guardrails are configured in .sdlc/config.json under execute.guardrails[], this skill enforces them at runtime to prevent drift between plan acceptance and execution.
 Execution guardrails are separate from plan guardrails (plan.guardrails[]) — they use the same item format (id, description, severity) but are configured independently and evaluated at different stages.

 Loading: Guardrails are loaded in Step 1 using readSection(root, 'execute').
 If no execution guardrails are configured, all guardrail checks are skipped — backward compatible with existing projects.